Wig Cranial Prosthesis 101: The Ultimate Guide

 A cranial prosthesis is more than just a wig; it’s a medical device designed to restore your sense of self during a challenging time.
 Whether you choose the unmatched realism of human hair or the easy maintenance of advanced synthetic fibers, the goal is the same: to find a hair prosthesis that feels like an extension of you.
 During a cranial prosthesis consultation, we can walk through the specific benefits of each material, allowing you to see and feel the difference firsthand.
 This personalized guidance helps ensure you make a choice that supports your healing journey and fits seamlessly into your life.

-The Natural Look and Feel of Human Hair
+The Unmatched Realism of Human Hair

 Many clients prefer human hair for its completely natural appearance and texture.
 Because it’s real hair, it moves, shines, and feels just like the hair you’re used to.
 This realism is a top priority for those who want their cranial prosthesis to be virtually undetectable.
 You can also style a human hair prosthesis with heat tools (on a low setting), giving you the freedom to create different looks, just as you would with your own hair.